-The Port of Everett is an essential element in this supply chain, as its facilities accommodate all the oversized aerospace parts for the 747, 767, 777 and soon to be 777X airplanes, and serves as a backup for the 787 Dreamliner.
+The Port of Everett is an essential element in this supply chain, as its facilities accommodate all the oversized aerospace parts for the 747, 767, 777 and 777X airplanes, and serves as a backup for the 787 Dreamliner.
 These parts arrive from Japan to the Port’s deep-water shipping terminals from Japan.

 This logistics chain supports more than 63,000 jobs in the region.

 The Making of Mount Baker Terminal

 In May 2008, the Port of Everett opened Mount Baker Terminal as a ‘facility of statewide significance.’
 This satellite shipping facility allows the Port to streamline its aerospace cargo operations and reduce BNSF Railway shutdowns when oversized aerospace parts are transported from the Port’s shipping terminals to the nearby manufacturing plant.
 This $30 million project was funded, in part, by a Washington State grant.

 This new facility significantly improved rail congestion in the area, as it reduced the BNSF Railway mainline closures from two hours to less than 30 minutes when transporting the oversized aerospace parts to Paine Field Airport.
 Made in the Puget Sound region, the rail-mounted gantry crane pictured below is electric which is good for air quality and noise abatement.
 It was also painted smoke blue, a color chosen by neighbors to improve the aesthetics of the terminal.
 Further, at the request of the city of Mukilteo, the Port sought, and received, a Quiet Zone status at the Mount Baker rail crossing.
 This allows the train conductors to now pass through the crossing without the requirement to blow its horn.